Table of Contents [Show]

 In this section, we’re going to cover in-depth all the steps required to download Java for Windows 10.

 As a matter of fact, downloading Java is a piece of cake.
 It’s just a matter of a few clicks and simple one-time steps.

 First, we need to visit the official Oracle download page and choose the right release for the Java SE Platform.

-Secondarily, we need to click on the JDK Download link:
+Secondarily, we need to click on the JDK Download button:

-Bear in mind that Oracle has dropped the support for 32 bit.
-As a result, we can use Java SE only in 64 bit.
+Bear in mind that Oracle has dropped the support for 32 bit systems.
+As a result, we can use Java SE only in 64 bit machines.